When Declaring Bankruptcy – Can I travel overseas?

-The bankruptcy process is designed to protect you so that you can move forward in your life without debt.
+The bankruptcy process is designed to protect you so that you can move on in your life without debt.
 Going bankrupt will not mean that people will be able to come to your house whenever they like.
-On the contrary, in Tasmania, bankruptcy safeguards you from creditors or bailiffs.
+On the contrary, in Australia, bankruptcy protects you from creditors or bailiffs.

-The most contact you will ever receive when you apply for bankruptcy is a letter or an email, and at Bankruptcy Experts Hobart we can help to make the process even easier than that.
+The most contact you will ever get when you declare bankruptcy is a letter or an email, and at Bankruptcy Australia we can assist you to make the process even simpler than that.